 A period property can make a wonderful home and may also be a shrewd investment.
 The building’s original features, size and location impart a unique character that modern homes simply cannot deliver.
 Nearly two thirds of participants in a recent lifestyle study cited this as the key appeal of older homes.

-One of the most responsible things you can do as a property buyer is to get a home survey before you buy.
+One of the most responsible things you can do as a property buyer is to get a building survey before you buy.
 That way, you get a clear idea of the condition of the building including any issues you should be aware of and remedial action you should take.
-While the Royal Institution of Chartered Surveyors (RICS) offer a suite of templated home surveys that are perfectly adequate for most buildings, when it comes to listed buildings, specialist expertise is absolutely essential.

 There are roughly ½ million properties in the UK that have been given listed designation, over 90% of which are Grade II listed.
 Whether you have your heart set on a Tudor cottage or an Edwardian mansion, a Georgian townhouse or a Victorian rectory, if it has listed status, the skills required to expertly survey buildings of this type are clearly different to those needed for a modern property.